SB19 discography

-The Filipino boy band SB19 have released one studio album, three extended plays (EPs), eighteen singles (including one as a featured artist), and seven promotional singles.
-With over 100 million streams on Spotify since 2023, SB19 is among the most streamed Filipino artists on the platform and have been named one of the most successful acts for promoting P-pop music.
-Their success have led them to achieve international recognition for their work.
+The Filipino boy band SB19 has released two studio albums, three extended plays (EPs), one live album, nineteen singles (including one as a featured artist), and seven promotional singles.
+With over one billion streams on Spotify, SB19 has been named one of the most-streamed Filipino artists on the platform and one of the most successful acts for promoting P-pop music.
+Their success has led them to achieve international recognition for their work.

 ShowBT Entertainment, a South Korean talent agency, formed SB19 in 2016 after its members were selected from a talent search that year to undergo training.
-The boy band's career began with the release of their debut single, "Tilaluha", in 2018, which had a weak reception.
+The band's career began with the release of their debut single, "Tilaluha", in 2018, which had a weak reception.
 They pursued dance-pop sounds in later releases and achieved mainstream success after their second single, "Go Up", went viral on YouTube in 2019.
-The band signed a recording deal with Sony Music Philippines later that year and released another single, "Alab (Burning)".
+The group signed a recording deal with Sony Music Philippines later that year and released another single, "Alab (Burning)".
 In 2020, COVID-19 community quarantines in the Philippines led to the release of "Ikako" as a homage to healthcare workers, which was available exclusively on YouTube as a promotional single.
-Later, the boy band released their debut nine-track studio album, Get in the Zone, in July 2020.
+Later, the band released their debut nine-track studio album, Get in the Zone, in July 2020.